alessandro-calo/whac-a-mole/Tasks.md

-# Whac-a-mole Game Javascript Tutorial
+# Whack-a-mole Game Javascript Tutorial

 0) HTML
     - In the HTML file, add the `"up"` class to the mole and watch it appear!